 Mallorca is richly blessed with art galleries – Palma alone has more than any other Spanish city – but CCA Andratx is unlike any other gallery I’ve seen.
 Dedicated to the creation and exhibition of contemporary art, it was opened in 2001 by the charming French-born Patricia Asbaek, and her Danish husband Jacob.

 Patricia greets me warmly in the Centre’s café – a light airy space (also a WiFi zone), with a terrace facing the dramatic pine-clad mountains behind.
 The café alone is good enough reason to visit, but factor in the art, extensive grounds to explore, and enthusiasm of Patricia and her expert team, and you have something extraordinary.

-The place stands on land bought by the couple some 10 years ago.
+The place stands on land bought by the couple almost 20 years ago.
 The original finca, pool and tennis court were sold (the land and mountain retained) to raise half the money for this “place for art”; some Danish art collectors funded the rest.
 (These partners “lost their spirit” a few years ago and a Danish bank now owns 50 per cent of the shares.)

 “There are lots of people in the world interested in sport,” Patricia explains.
 “Art should be the same, but we are very few in number compared to sports fanatics.
 The intention here was to assemble people who are interested in art – who have the passion for it – in a place for its creation.”